gennadiy-gaysha/portfolio_project_1/README.md

 ### User Stories

-- As a customer, I want to be able to navigate the website intuitively and learn more about the services being offered.
+- As a customer, I want to be able to navigate the website easily and find information about the services offered.

-- As a customer, I want to easily book the offered services.
+- As a customer, I want to be able to book services quickly and easily.

-- As a customer, I want to find out the working hours and how to contact the business and its representatives.
+- As a customer, I want to find out the business's working hours and how to contact them or their representatives.

-- As a customer, I want to find links to the business's social media accounts.
+- As a customer, I want to find links to the business's social media accounts so that I can follow them and stay updated.

-- As a customer, I want to easily find the business's location.
+- As a customer, I want to be able to find the business's location easily, whether through an interactive map or a clear address on the website.

 ### Design